Selling digital products is easier than you think. Here’s how to make one, list it fast, and start getting paid online.

 For example: on Etsy, sellers have to pay a fee to set up their store, fees for each listing, transaction fees on each sale, and advertising fees.
 For new sellers, this can be too costly when getting their business off the ground.

-Whop is ideal for sellers of digital products who want low seller fees and a platform to market to millions of customers.
+With fees starting at just 2.7%, Whop is ideal for sellers of digital products who want low seller fees and a platform to market to millions of customers.

-Check out the platform’s features
+Explore the features

-Consider the payment options
+Check the payment options

 Look at the seller support features